sciZer0/newdiscoveries/c/README.md

 m — Mass of the pushed object (kilogram: kg);
 Target — Target Acceleration for the given Force (meter/second²: m/s²)

-Please pay attention that the “Target” there is namely Target Acceleration for the given Force, but not Real Acceleration of the pushed object.
+Please pay attention that

+the “Target” is namely Target Acceleration for the given Force, but not Real Acceleration of the pushed object

+and that

+each Force has its target -- Target Acceleration for the given Force.

 ---